black-codher-bootcamp-2022-daly/unit-01-command-line-and-git-assessment-Ikraan/Profile.md

 # _*BIO*_

 **About Me**

-####  Hello there!
-My name is Ikraan Ahmed, Iki for short.
-I am 28 years old and I am from Birmingham, UK.
-I was born in the Netherlands but grew up in North London.
-I am a law graduate, completed LLB law at Wolverhampton University; with administerative, customer service experience; currently seeking to change career paths and seeking an opportunity within the technology field.
-I am currently a Black Codher Full-stack developer Daly Cohort bootcamp student👩‍🎓
+##### *Hello there!
+My name is Ikraan Ahmed, but most people call me 'Iki' for short.
+I was born in the Netherlands, came to the U.K when I was 5 years old; I have spent most of my life living in London, however I relocated to Birmingham after completing college.
+This enabled me to focus on my studies leading me to further my education at university.
+I am a law graduate who completed LLB law at the university of Wolverhampton, however, even after finishing university I still have that student mindset of constantly wanting to educate myself on more skills and knowledge.
+I am an ambitious, focused and committed individual; with administerative, customer service background; currently taking steps to change career paths and seeking an opportunity within the technology field.
+I am currently a Black Codher Full-stack developer bootcamp student👩‍🎓*
+---

 *`Education`*
-- Barnet College
+- Black Codher Full-stack developer bootcamp Daly Cohor.
 - Wolverhamption Univeristy - LLB Law degree.
-- Black Codher Full-stack developer bootcamp Daly Cohort.
+- Barnet college.
+- Friern Barnet School.
 ---

 *`Interests`*